Search Committee Guidelines

 A committee communication plan should also be developed.
 Because written documents may be subject to public records requests, judicious use of written and email communication is recommended to protect applicant confidentiality and the integrity of the search process.

-For assistance with any senior-level staff search, contact the Director of Staffing and Recruitment.
+For assistance with any senior-level staff search, contact the Director of Talent Acquisition.